olivoin/svoi/wp-content/plugins/widget-shortcode/readme.txt

 == Screenshots ==

 1. The plugin generates the shortcode for you
+2. The shortcode generator in TinyMCE editor

 == Changelog ==

+= 0.4.8 =
+* Fix bug where widget titles do not show.
+Thanks websitedons!

+= 0.4.7 =
+* update how the shortcode code is displayed to avoid potential problems; thanks websitedons!

 = 0.4.6 =
 * Fix for possible notice message